TtheBC01/Cloud-in-a-Box/README.md

 # Cloud-in-a-Box

-This repo implements a docker stack that can act as your own personal micro-cloud setup.
-The stack uses the open-source [Theia](https://theia-ide.org/) framework to build a browser-based IDE, similar to VSCode, that can be served from Docker container and used as an alternative to traditional RDP tools, particularly when coupled with an [authentication layer](https://github.com/greenpau/caddy-security) and an [introspective tunnel](https://www.cloudflare.com/products/tunnel/) technology.
-Additionally, the opensource [glances](https://nicolargo.github.io/glances/) monitoring tool is used to provide insights into how your machine is performing.
+This repo implements a docker stack that can act as your own personal, lightweight, micro-cloud setup.
+The stack uses the open-source [Theia](https://theia-ide.org/) framework to build a browser-based IDE, similar to VSCode, that is served from Docker container.
+An [authentication layer](https://github.com/greenpau/caddy-security) is provided by Caddy and public hosting is handled by [Argo Tunnel](https://www.cloudflare.com/products/tunnel/).
+Additionally, the IDE and caddy processes are handled by [supervisord](http://supervisord.org/) for process control and automatic restarts.

+Several services are created for monitoring:
+- [glances](https://nicolargo.github.io/glances/) is used for host resource monitoring
+- [cAdvisor](https://github.com/google/cadvisor) provides detailed container metrics
+- [Prometheus](https://prometheus.io/) stores time series data collected from glances and cAdvisor
+- [Grafana]() dashboards are provisioned for visualization of host resource utilization and Caddy Server load

 Lastly, an [IPFS](https://ipfs.io/) node is provided for content delivery and basic object storage functionality.

 This repo is intended to be self-contained in that a developer should be able to use it as a stand-alone tool.
-To that end, Cloud-in-a-Box uses [Caddy Server](https://caddyserver.com/) to provide form-based authentication when accessing service endpoints from a public URL.
-Additionally, the project uses [supervisord](http://supervisord.org/) for process control and automatic restarts of the caddy and node processes.
+However, I can also serve as a template project for specialized projects like Web 3.0 infrastructure hosting or remote access for machine learning rigs.

 ## Requirements